cardinal76/echo-common/README.md

 #### BASE PROJECT DESCRIPTION ####

 With this project you can automatically update platform modules entities by launching a simple maven command.<br/>
-Entities are generated and annotated automatically.
-Generated classes are copied to the right project package.
+Entities are named, generated and annotated automatically.
+In addition to that, generated classes are copied in the right project package module.

-Entities are generated automatically starting from:<br/>
+Classes are generated automatically using these configuration items:<br/>

 a) Hibernate configuration file (one per module) placed in the src/main/resources/hibernate-configuration/[target-rdbms-folder]<br/>
 b) Hibernate standard reverse engineering strategy XML (one per module) placed in the src/main/resources/reveng/[target-rdbms-folder]<br/>